GuyBFrench/StarGroupGame/README.md

 Benhem- Level Design and Scripting
 Amanda- Texturing and Lighting

 Things we still need to figure out:
 -Making random levels in unity
--Where to publish the game
 -Art style